ItaiSeri/Skype_To_Anki/README.md

 ### Prerequisites
 To install, either use things like pip with the package name or download the package and put the directory into your python path.
-Packages in use: `pandas, fasttext, time, pathlib, itertools, googletrans, pycountry`
+Packages in use: `pandas, fasttext, time, pathlib, itertools, googletrans, pycountry`.

+In addition, you will need to download a file that contains a model for language identification.
+Download from [here](https://fasttext.cc/docs/en/language-identification.html) the file named: *lid.176.bin*